 Supports internal storage

-DJI Osmo Nano The dual memory design with built-in memory and SD card is used in the Osmo Action 5 Pro and Osmo 360.
-The built-in memory is a great convenience in case you forget to insert the SD card, and I really like this feature.
+The DJI Osmo Nano features a dual storage design with built-in memory and an SD card, a configuration also used in the Osmo Action 5 Pro and Osmo 360.
+The built-in memory provides great convenience when you forget to insert an SD card, and I really like this feature.

 DJI Osmo Nano comes in 64GB and 128GB versions with different transfer speeds.
 I am using the 128GB version and the transfer speed is up to 500-600MB/s.
 But the 64GB version is said to be 400-500MB/s only.